Firuz Kanatlı

-In that time, there was only cookie brands "Arı", "Ülker", "Besler", "Haylayf" and "İdeal", whose factories where all in Istanbul, however, he changed that and brought cookie production to Central Anatolia.
-He wanted to bring his cookies onto the market under the nameBal (Honey) but someone else had already claimed the rights to that trade mark.
-Because of this, he created the brand "Eti" (Turkish for "Hittites") instead, and began producing under this name in 1962.
+The only cookie brands in Turkey at the time were "Arı", "Ülker", "Besler", "Haylayf" and "İdeal", whose factories were all in Istanbul.
+His business brought cookie production to Central Anatolia.
+He wanted to bring his business onto the market under the name Bal (Honey), which had its trademark rights claimed by another business.
+He opted to create the brand under "Eti" (Turkish for Hittites) instead, and began production under the name in 1962.

 Personal life

 Firuz Kanatlıs wife Gülay Kanatlı died on 4 August 2015 at the age of 73.